CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocumentversion-method.md

 ms.assetid: a51f1f64-e084-44c5-830c-2222da5a6bbf
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: efe4d28d207625f00634087b862d76c001518c8d
+ms.openlocfilehash: 3bc578be680951a1d41c92fb2169c860882b2e31
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777023"
+ms.locfileid: "74448312"
 ---
 # <a name="isymunmanagedreadergetdocumentversion-method"></a>ISymUnmanagedReader::GetDocumentVersion, méthode
-Obtient la version spécifiée du document spécifié.
-La version du document démarre à 1 et est incrémentée chaque fois que le document est mis à jour à l’aide de la [UpdateSymbolStore](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) (méthode).
-Si le `pbCurrent` paramètre est `true`, c’est la dernière version du document.
+Gets the specified version of the specified document.
+The document version starts at 1 and is incremented each time the document is updated using the [UpdateSymbolStore](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) method.
+If the `pbCurrent` parameter is `true`, this is the latest version of the document.

 ## <a name="syntax"></a>Syntaxe